 - Evaluation – Better alignment of evaluation practices and policies to job description, institutional goals, and innovation metrics.

-- Time – More guidance and specific metrics are needed to quantify expectations and reallocate human resources in service to the future of the college.
+- Time – More guidance and specific metrics are needed to quantify expectations and reallocate human resources in service to the future of the University.

 - Resources – Dedicated financial resources to support new ideas.

 A statement for planning and discussion